BJD will not be part of 'Mahagathabandhan' or NDA: Naveen Patnaik

 Bhubaneswar, Jan 9: Biju Janata Dal (BJD) President and Odisha CM Naveen Patnaik Wednesday declared that BJD will not be part of the Mahagathabandhan or NDA.
 The party will continue to remain equidistant from both BJP and Congress.

+"The party will continue to remain equidistant from both BJP and the Congress," the Biju Janata Dal President told news agency ANI.

-Participating in the BJD's sit-in here seeking an increase in the minimum support price for paddy, Patnaik alleged that the BJP ignored the demand despite promising it in its manifesto for the 2014 Lok Sabha polls.
+On Tuesday, participating in the BJD's sit-in here seeking an increase in the minimum support price for paddy, Patnaik alleged that the BJP ignored the demand despite promising it in its manifesto for the 2014 Lok Sabha polls.

 Also read: Movie on surgical strike, political biopics line up for release ahead of 2019 elections